graphic

 Welcome to the Infrared Spectroscopy Lab.
 This laboratory supports studies of the vibrational, or thermal infrared, properties of rocks (including meteorites) and minerals, using both emission and reflection measurement techniques.
 Our primary users are interested in understanding the variation in spectral characteristics of samples of differing mineralogies, chemistries, structures, particle sizes, shock levels, etc. The knowledge that is gained from these studies is applied to the analysis of infrared spectra of unknown samples, as well as remote sensing data collected over Earth and Mars.

 The lab is equipped with a Nicolet 470 FTIR spectrometer with a CsI beamsplitter for coverage to 200 cm-1.
 The spectrometer is configured for both hemispherical reflectance and emission measurements.
-Hemispherical reflectance measurements (2.5 - 14 microns) are acquired via a Labsphere integrating sphere and cooled MCT detector.
+Hemispherical reflectance measurements (2.5 - 14 microns) are acquired via a Labsphere integrating sphere and cooled MCT-A detector.
 The emission configuration is modeled after the configuration at the Thermal Emission Spectrometer (TES) laboratory at Arizona State University.
 We welcome opportunities to collaborate on projects with investigators from other institutions.

 Watch this page for updates and information about the status of our lab.